Training Opportunities

 Akilah Riley, MSW, CCTP

-Akilah Riley-Richardson, MSW, CCTP is a published researcher, therapist, facilitator as well as a Certified Clinical Trauma Professional.
+Akilah Riley-Richardson, MSW, CCTP, RLT is a published researcher, therapist, facilitator as well as a Certified Clinical Trauma Professional.
 She has been in clinical practice for sixteen years and has experience working with couples and persons practicing consensual non monogamy, both in the Caribbean and internationally.
 Akilah also specialises in work with sexual minorities and racialminorities.
 As an educator and facilitator, she has provided consultancy services to organizations such as NASTAD (National Alliance for State and Territorial AIDS directors), the Relational Life Institute, I-TECH (International Training and Education Center for Health) and CVC (Caribbean Vulnerable Communities).
 She has been a Social Work Educator at the University of the Southern Caribbean since 2012.

 Angela Jensen-Ramirez Therapy Austin